miller-js/GhostPing/README.md

 # GhostPing (ICMP C2 Server and Client) V2

+## Author

+- Author: Miller Swank
+- Contact: millerswank@gmail.com
+- LinkedIn: linkedin.com/in/miller-swank
+- GitHub: github.com/miller-js

+Note: This project is designed for lab and educational purposes only.
+Running it in production networks may violate policies and laws.

 ## Version 2 Changes
 - Server can send tasks to some or all agents at the same time
 - Uses only echo request for more reliable communication through routers